Melbourne Festival 2012 Before Your Very Eyes CAMPO/Gob Squad

 If you’re a local, where in Melbourne do you always take visitors?

 Chapel Street and St Kilda, always crowd pleasers.
 An AFL game is always a winner to provide it’s in season.
+What’s one of the great things about performing in a festival?

 The vibe and community energy between the different artists from different companies getting to hang out together and kick it.